 Over the past 9 months my church has been through a lot of change.
 Not just economic change, but leadership change as well.
 And the reality is many people have left.
 My church today is much different than it was 9 months ago.

 Most, if not all, people don’t deal with change well.
 Once we get comfortable with something the way it is, we never want it to change.
-We want our sports teams to always win, our children to always obey, our churches to sing our favorite songs, and our spouses to be as skinny as the wedding day.
+We want our sports teams to always win, our children to always thrive, our churches to sing our favorite songs, and our spouses to maintain their happiness and health.
+We also hope that children video and nursery rhyme songs continue to bring joy and entertainment to our little ones.
 Once we get something different, once something changes, we have to adapt and rarely do we think of this as a good thing.

 Many co-workers of mine have struggled (I have too!) with how to adapt with such significant changes.
 We were used to the way we had done things, now we had to envision doing it completely different.